rehierl/abstract-properties/readme.md

 without inaccuracies, or even confusion.
 Readers are therefore advised to not read between the lines, but to try to recognize patterns amongst the noise.

 I am aware that this content is far from paper-grade quality.
-When reading one therefore needs to keep in mind that my focus is on consistency and overall common aspects, not so much on minor issues such as typos.
+One should therefore keep in mind that my focus is on consistency and overall common aspects, not so much on minor issues such as typos.